zonagilreath/firephrase/README.md

 # firephrase
-A realtime multiplayewr word game built with React and Google Firebase
+A realtime multiplayer word game built with React and Google Firebase